 Aspirin doesn´t really boost your performance, but it can prevent blood clots, the dose recommended for that is about 0.2 – 0.5 pills.
 Yeah, I´m not gonna cut pills into 5 pieces.

-If you are going to be doing a training session with short rest times and lots of sets, don´t take any vasoconstrictors, such as nicotine, caffeine or anything that tastes bad, because you will get ill.
+If you are going to be doing a training session with short rest times and lots of sets, don´t take any vasoconstrictors, such as nicotine, amphetamines or caffeine, because you will get ill or burn out.
 Use vasodilators instead, such as Citrulline or Glycerol.
+Consider creatine monohydrate.